tadzik/Module-Starter/README.md

 ## Example usage

-    module-starter Foo::Bar "this is a short description of my module"
+    module-starter --description="this is a short description of my module" Foo::Bar